 While travelling towards Cape Town, through Namaqualand, keep an eye out for fields of Namaqualand daisies (in season August and September).

-Cape Town has many different options should you arrive early or book extra time to explore after the tour.
+Cape Town has many different options should you book extra time to explore after the tour.

 Visit Table Mountain, explore Cape Point (Cape of Good Hope), or join a wine tour in and around Stellenbosch (45 min drive).
 Visit the old French Huguenot town of Franschoek and surroundings (1 hr drive).
 For the truly adventurous, try skydiving, abseiling, or even cage diving, for a close encounter with the great white sharks.

 Opt to wander through the city centre, which has some of the oldest buildings and gardens in South Africa (Botanical Gardens and Parliament Gardens), or visit the Cultural Historical Museum, Planetarium, and numerous other small museums and theaters.

 Depart at any time.

 We highly recommend booking post-accommodation to fully enjoy this city.

 Trusted by travellers since 1979

 24/7/365 Help on the road